-Urgent care claims usually involve Pre-service claims and not Post-service claims.
-We will judge whether a claim is an urgent care claim by applying the judgment of a prudent layperson who possesses an average knowledge of health and medicine.
+Urgent care claims usually involve pre-service claims and not Post-service claims.
+We will determine whether or not a claim is an urgent care claim by applying the judgment of a prudent layperson who possesses an average knowledge of health and medicine.